Overview of user event tracking with Promoted metrics

 Events and Contexts

-Your code needs modified to log events and contexts.
+Your code needs modifications to log events and contexts.
 These can be thought of as having a parent relationship.

 • User = User-level data.

 • Request = A request for a list of content.
 Views can have multiple Requests on it.
-E.g. related items, search suggested items, users who bought X also bought Y.
+For example, related items, search suggested items, users who bought X also bought Y.

 • Insertion = An item in a Request’s list response.
 These might not get viewed (Impression) by the user.